Ethiopia: Humanitarian aid needed as situation deteriorates in Tigray - Africa.com

 Yesterday, the UN announced that given the security situation in the country, and out of an abundance of caution, it is reducing its footprint in Ethiopia by temporarily relocating all eligible dependents.

-“It is important to note that staff will remain in Ethiopia to deliver on our mandates”, Dujarric said.
+“It is important to note that staff will remain in Ethiopia to deliver on our mandates”, said Stéphane Dujarric, Spokesman for the Secretary-General.

 The UN will monitor the situation as it evolves, keeping in mind the safety of the staff and the need to continue its operations and support all those who need assistance.

-Earlier this month, the Organization confirmed that at least 16 UN staff and dependents had been detained in the Ethiopian capital, Addis Ababa, and that it was working with the Government of Ethiopia to secure their immediate release.
+Earlier this month, the Organization confirmed that at least 16 UN staff and dependents had been detained in the Ethiopian capital, Addis Ababa, and that it was working with the Government of Ethiopia to secure their immediate release.© UNOCHA/Saviano AbreuA family from Samre, in south-western Tigray, walked for two days to reach a camp for displaced people in Mekelle.